 Concerned with the basis and justification of environmental policy, Environmental Values aims to bring together contributions from philosophy, law, economics and other disciplines that relate to the present and future environment and to clarify the relationship between practical policy issues and more fundamental underlying principles or assumptions.

 A scholarly journal, Ethics and the Environment is a collaboration of philosophers, ecologists, and environmentalists.
 The journal provides an interdisciplinary forum for theoretical and practical articles, discussions, reviews, comments, and book reviews in the broad area encompassed by environmental ethics.
 Topics encompass conceptual approaches in ethical theory and ecological philosophy.

 An interdisciplinary journal that publishes papers concerned with the complex and varied systems of interaction between people and their environment.
 Contributions examine the roles of social, cultural, and psychological factors in the maintenance or disruption of ecosystems and investigate the effects of population density on health, social organization, and environmental quality.

 An international journal that provides a forum for the critical analysis of environmental policy and planning.

 JPE is a peer-reviewed journal that encourages research into the linkages between political economy and human environmental impacts.
 Work is presented in traditional areas - monetary theory, fiscal policy, labor economics, planning and development, international trade and finance, industrial organization - as well as in such interdisciplinary fields as the history of economic thought and social economics.

 Asian Studies WWW Virtual Library

 A global collaborative project that provides access in bibliographic and hypertext forms to networked scholarly documents, resources, and information systems relevant to Asian Studies.

 A bibliography covering environmental ethics.

-- Forging Environmentalism: ONLINE BOOK COMPANION (Books and Book Notes)
+- Forging Environmentalism: ONLINE BOOK COMPANION (Book Notes)